opensearch-project/opensearch-migrations/MetadataMigration/README.md

 Clusters:
    Source:
-      Version: Elasticsearch 7.10.21
+      Version: Elasticsearch 7.10.2
       Url: http://localhost:9200
-      WARN - Elasticsearch 7.10.21 is specifically supported, will attempt to migrate with as if Elasticsearch 7.10.28
+      WARN - Elasticsearch 7.10.2 is not specifically supported, will attempt to migrate with as if Elasticsearch 7.17.22

 Migration Candidates:
    Indexes: